bayank/piggy/README.md

 # Piggy
-Piggy converts a string into pig latin.
+Piggy translates whole sentences into pig latin.
-This is an excersize in manipulating elements in a list using python.
+This is an excersize in manipulating elements of a list using python.